rocq-sims/rocq-sims/README.md

 This development mainly depends on Rocq >= 8.20 and the `coinduction` library.
 The CTree instantiation depends on the CTree library.
 This is a global dependency for now.

-`opam install . --deps-only` builds the library, then `dune build` builds it.
+`dune build coq-sims.opam && opam install . --deps-only` installs the dependencies, then `dune build` builds the library.